9 Components of an High-Performance Culture

-For a business to thrive today, the leadership should focus on creating a growth mindset culture in the organisation.
-This should be developed all through the organisation until every employee has picked the growth momentum.
+For a business to thrive today, the leadership should focus on creating a growth mindset culture in the organization.
+This should be developed all through the organization until every employee has picked the growth momentum.
 It, however, should start and be supported from the top.

 Mindset and the business as a whole

-Developing a growth mindset in the organisation is beneficial to the business since:
+Developing a growth mindset in the organization is beneficial to the business since: